-Marketing doesn’t always cost you, but the more you’re paying, the higher your chances of marketing will be.
+Marketing doesn’t always cost you, but the more you’re paying, the higher your marketing reach will be.
 Therefore, it’s essential to set aside a budget estimation when choosing the right digital marketing channel to cover all your social media marketing costs.

 You can try social media, pay for Google Ads/Google Shopping Ads/Bing Ads, or pay a marketing agency to take charge.
 The cost varies depending on the channels you pick.
 So, it is important to find a channel that is best for your business and suits your budget as well.

 Before that, let’s discuss some marketing terms you’ll find helpful when choosing the best digital marketing channel for your business.

 CPC/PPC or cost-per-click/pay-per-click.
 This is the amount you pay everytime someone clicks on your business ad.
 Cost per click advertising is best for increasing traffic on your landing page or website.

 And CPM, or cost-per-impressions. refers to the amount you pay per 1000 impressions.
 This is best for increasing your product’s exposure and business awareness.

 B2C refers to businesses selling to customers.
 If you’re selling finished products like clothes, accessories, and such, you’re a B2C business.

 B2B refers to businesses selling to other businesses.
 If you’re selling raw materials like fabric, tools and similar, you’re a B2B business.

 ROI is the return on investment or the amount you are profiting from your investment in ads.